You update and change the Guardians/Appointors for many reasons.

 His Honour set out five issues.
 They confirm that the trust deeds, as varied, show an objective intention that the individual guardians may exercise their powers.
 But only in the interests of the beneficiaries and not in their own interests:

-His Honour states that the the trust deeds, as varied, give the power of guardians upon beneficiaries, is to allow each of them to have the right to consent or withhold consent to decisions which may benefit only one or more of them.
+His Honour states that the trust deeds, as varied, give the power of guardians upon beneficiaries, to allow each of them to have the right to consent or withhold consent to decisions that may benefit only one or more of them.

 Whilst the number of Guardians, and the requirement that they act unanimously, may be impracticable, to remove them on those grounds would be contrary to the intention of the trust deed and could not be done.